 - Give them a treat if they’re good and relaxed.

-Petcube pet camera is a great way to watch your dog’s reactions, and if you notice that something is amiss, you can react right away.
-If you notice your dog is doing something they shouldn’t, such as barking at the mailman, you can correct this.
-It allows you to stay connected to your pet when you’re not at home.
+Petcube pet camera saves videos of the dog's daily life, so you can monitor changes in their behavior.
+For example, if you notice your dog is doing something they shouldn’t, such as barking at the mailman, you can correct this.

 It’s very important to understand your dog’s vocalizations if you really want to understand your pet.
 After all, your furry friend is saying something, you’ll strengthen your relationship with them if you make the effort to learn what they’re communicating.